 The methods and results for identifying databases on rare diseases should be described.
 Information from relevant databases in the Community should be provided, if available.
 Where an existing database refers to the prevalence of the disease or condition in one Member State, an explanation as to why it is plausible to extrapolate this data to other Member States should be provided taking into account possible ethnic and/or cultural differences.

-In the absence of databases in the Community, reference may be made to databases available in third countries, provided the extrapolation to the Community population is made.
+In the absence of epidemiological data or databases in the Community, reference may be made to epidemiological data and databases available in third countries, provided an explanation of the extrapolation to the Community population is made.